 Expansion and Growth

-Brown, Goldstein & Levy has now grown to 21 lawyers, but we work hard to retain the same passion, ethic, and collegiality that led Chris and Dan to begin practicing together over 30 years ago.
-Our peers have recognized us by including our lawyers in Best Lawyers in America, electing five of us Fellows of the American College of Trial Lawyers, and naming another of us Maryland Trial Lawyer of the Year.
+Brown, Goldstein & Levy has now grown to 23 lawyers, but we work hard to retain the same passion, ethic, and collegiality that led Chris and Dan to begin practicing together 35 years ago.
+Our peers have recognized us by including our lawyers in Best Lawyers in America, electing three of us Fellows of the American College of Trial Lawyers, and naming another of us Maryland Trial Lawyer of the Year.
 Our firm was named Maryland Pro Bono Firm of the Year by the Maryland State Bar Association and has an “AV” rating (the highest possible) in the Martindale-Hubbell Lawyers Directory.